box/box-typescript-sdk-gen/docs/sharedLinksFiles.md

   - Used as `file_id` in path `path` of the API call
 - queryParams `GetFileGetSharedLinkQueryParamsArg`
   - Used as queryParams for the API call
+- headers `GetFileGetSharedLinkHeadersArg`
+  - Used as headers for the API call

 ### Returns